 Business Alignment

-• Prioritize the data and analytics initiatives
+• Prioritize their data and analytics initiatives

 • Understand business user objectives and technology needs to get their jobs done